chngaiza/data-projects/README.md

 # Data Analytics Projects
-A compilation of completed data &amp; analytics projects/exercises
+A compilation of completed data analytics projects/exercises

 ### Built with